 Physicians and providers throughout the healthcare continuum use various tools and methods to collect patient data.
-This includes information tracked by EHR systems, insurance claims, lab results, prescription patterns, referral data, and more.
+This includes information tracked by EHR systems, Medicare and all-payor claims, lab results, prescription patterns, referral data, and more.
 Successful population health management programs offer providers real-time data and updates that enable them to address gaps in care as well as new issues that may arise.

 When managing population health, it is essential that your practice or facility has a plan in place.
 The data you collect, as well as the methods you use, will depend on the results you’re aiming for.
 Before you begin gathering data, your practice or facility should be able to answer these questions:

-Additionally, your physicians may have data on the length of time a patient has smoked cigarettes, but lack data on a patient’s employment—which could have an effect on smoking habits.
-Perhaps your patients don’t return surveys sent out in the mail, but respond well to surveys sent via email.
+Additionally, your physicians may have data on the length of time a patient has smoked cigarettes, but lack data on a patient’s employment—which could influence smoking habits.
+Perhaps your patients don’t return surveys sent out in the mail but respond well to surveys sent via email.
 Consider using incentives, like a gift card or free follow-up visit, to encourage more patients to share relevant information.

-Additionally, because nurses see so many patients, they are more easily able to note when multiple patients are coming in with similar symptoms, or have similar environmental factors affecting their health.
-Nurses can tip off physicians if a large number of patients are visiting urgent care clinics between primary care appointments, which can indicate chronic health conditions or a spike in infectious diseases.
-Clear and efficient communication between nurses and physicians is important for patient and population health to improve care delivery as well as to improve data collection and understanding of a patient population.
+Additionally, because nurses see so many patients, they are more easily able to note when multiple patients are coming in with similar symptoms, or have comparable environmental factors affecting their health.
+Nurses can alert physicians to large number of patients visiting urgent care clinics between primary care appointments, which can indicate chronic health conditions or a spike in infectious diseases.
+Clear communication between nurses and physicians not only improves care delivery, but also enhances the data collection process for increased understanding of a patient population.

-Similarly, forging partnerships between physicians in the same geographic location or with those whose patient populations are facing comparable health issues can be valuable in many ways.
-Building affiliations with local hospitals and care providers allows physicians to refer patients to capable specialists, and can include the bonus of keeping a patient within one care network.
-Remaining within one care network holds financial benefits while making it easier for providers to coordinate care.
+Partnerships between physicians in the same geographic location,orbetweenthosewith patient populations facing comparable health issues canalsobe valuable in many ways.
+Building affiliations with local hospitals and care providers allows physicians to refer patients to capablespecialists, andcanhavethe added benefitof keeping a patient within one care network— potentially reducing associated costs, andmaking it easier for providers to coordinate care.

 From a population health standpoint, data sharing between providers within one region can highlight widespread problems or common illnesses.
 It could also alert providers to specific regional health issues, such as low air quality, water contamination, or other environmental factors.
-Providers whose patient populations are facing similar health and wellness issues, even in distinct locations, can benefit from shared data on treatment methods and care outcomes.
+Providers whose patient populations are facing similar health and wellness issues — even in disparate locations — can benefit from shared data on treatment methods and care outcomes.

 Data collection and sharing has been made even easier with the near-ubiquitous adoption of electronic health record (EHR) systems, wearable fitness trackers, and other technologies.
 EHR systems allow providers to easily access and record patient data, which follows them to whichever care facility they visit.
-The ease of data collection also improves the reporting process, and offers greater insight into health and wellness patterns on a small scale within a community, or on a larger scale nationally.
+The ease of data collection also improves reporting processes and offers greater insight into health and wellness patterns on a small, community scale or on a large national scale.

-Fig 3 Data from Definitive Healthcare visual dashboard on Technology Vendor Market Share.
+Fig 2 Data from Definitive Healthcare visual dashboard on Technology Vendor Market Share, accessed October 2019.

-Ensuring patient access to their own health history and giving them improved access to their care providers increases the probability that they will be more involved in their care.
+Patient access to their personal health history and giving them improved access to their care providers increases the probability that they will be more involved in their care.
 Patient investment leads to better care outcomes, including lower readmission rates and reduction in care costs.
-Technology and communication enables providers to collect even more useful data on individual and population health.
+Technology and communication enable providers to collect even more useful data on individual and population health.
 However, there is still no standard method of measuring the value of data that’s been collected—and such a method isn’t likely to debut any time soon.

 What constitutes valuable or actionable patient data is very specific to the goals of an individual provider or care facility.
 Useful information could mean learning more about patient lifestyles, or it could mean analyzing historic claims data from counties with high rates of opioid dependence.
 Regardless, the role of technology in collecting, sharing, and analyzing data is unlikely to decrease in the near future.